alsudais/ImageNet_to_AWN/README.md

 ## Datasets
 ### ImageNet_to_AWN.csv:
 Each ImageNet synset is presented in a row.
 The Arabic matches found directly and using hypernyms are in the columns.
+I used "0" for direct and "[]" for hypernyms when Arabic matches were not found

 ### ImageNet_to_AWN_with_hypernyms_IDs.csv:
 The same results but with the WordNet IDs for hypernyms.
 Cells with "0" indicate that an Arabic match was not available